ramasilveyra/gulp-avoidfoit/README.md

 Add the fontfaceobserver.standalone.js or fontfaceobserver.js version of polyfill.

-## Minor pitfalls
+## Minor errors

-When I have more time I fix this pitfalls
+When I have more time I fix this errors:

-* You have to use ´gulp-rename´ to change the name of file.
+* You have to use `gulp-rename` to change the name of file.
 * There is a sync line!!